 Other insurance options

-As stated, mortgage protection is a form of income protection, and for more information on related products such as unemployment cover, PPI and loan protection, see our income protection guides.
+As stated, mortgage protection is a form of income protection.
+For more information on related products such as unemployment cover, PPI and loan protection, see our income protection guides.

 Other products you may want to think about before committing to mortgage protection include mortgage life insurance, which could pay out in the event of your death during the policy period, potentially clearing your mortgage so your loved ones won't have to worry about repayments.

 Critical illness cover is often bought in conjunction with a life insurance policy, but it does exist as a stand-alone product as well.
 It could provide you with a lump sum if you contract any specified illnesses during the term of the policy.
 Remember that if you have an illness that isn't shown in your policy, you won't receive a payout.